-Once school has started, Enrollment Planning takes actual September student attendance to compare with the enrollment projections from February and June.
+Once school has started, Enrollment Planning will take actual September student attendance to compare with the enrollment projections from February and June.
 Leaders will apply the revised enrollment to the WSS teacher allocation model, and review schools for whom the model results in a gain or loss of two or more teachers as compared to their February allocation, along with any adjustments from June.
 To prevent district-wide disruptions and maintain fiscal alignment with total student enrollment, only teacher allocations are reviewed for adjustment.
 Other school-based allocations (Assistant Principal, Office Assistants, etc.) are not adjusted at this time.

-Physical counts from elementary schools of how many students have attended class each day are very important to this process.
-For secondary schools, PowerSchool records must be accurate, with any students that have not physically attended removed by the school to ensure accurate data.
-Delays in getting counts or incomplete data can result in difficulties determining actual student enrollment by school and districtwide to use for adjustment decisions.
+PowerSchool records must be accurate and any students that have not physically attended need to be removed by the school to ensure accurate data.
+Delays in getting complete data can result in difficulties determining actual student enrollment to use for adjustment decisions.
 The earlier the timeframe for the review, the sooner classroom teacher allocations can be balanced between buildings with lower- or higher-than projected enrollment.